matthias-reis/carda-gatsby/content/articles/2023/04/welcome-sounds-vegan-en.md

 ---
 date: 2023-04-19T12:51:10.176Z
-slug: welcome-sounds-vegan-en
 typeName: Beitrag
 title: Rock 'n' Roll vegan is now Sounds Vegan
 subTitle: Your Hub for Stories about Music & Veganism
 seoTitle: Sounds Vegan – Your hub for stories about music & veganism
 description: Sounds Vegan is your hub for stories about alternative music (post-rock, ambient, post-metal, post-music, hardcore etc.)!
 Check it out now!
 excerpt: "Today is a big one!
 I have something to celebrate that I've been preparing for months now.
 OK, I don't want to keep you guys on the rack.
 Here is the news: I've decided to rename my blog!
 So, say hello to Sounds Vegan!
 I promise you to stick to my topics—veganism and music—but with more style than ever before!"
 image: https://storage.googleapis.com/cardamonchai-media/2023-04-15/soundsvegan-new-blog-a-reis-png-imagine-385848_525843_1024_768/640.webp
 copyright: Sounds Vegan, Blog, vegan Blog, Zine, Music Blog, Vegan, Music, Musik
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-04-15/soundsvegan-new-blog-og-a-reis-png-imagine-385848_4f5c48_1200_628/640.webp